 Travelling does not have to be expensive.
 I have asked you about your cheap travel tips and some of you said booking flights far in advance, others said that you use credit card points to get discounts.
 This is great but when talking about accommodation, have you ever been surfing?

-The second big part of the Couchsurfing app is the events calendar.
+The second big part of the Couchsurfing service is the events calendar.
 Anyone can create their own event and invite people to join.
 It can be a walk around the city, a party, a free class or something else.
-One of the best things I did in Budapest is taking a photography class which I have found about in the Couchsurfing app.
+One of the best things I did in Budapest is taking a photography class which I have found about in the Couchsurfing mobile app.
 I challenge you to check out the events announced in your city even if you are not a traveller!
 Maybe you participate in something or meet a frequent traveller who is going to inspire you to jump on a plane at your first opportunity.

 The Process of Finding a Host

 After setting up your profile, deciding about your next destination and the dates of your trip just look for your Couchsurfing host.
-The important thing to know is that you do not have to pay a penny for using the app!
+The important thing to know is that you do not have to pay a penny for using the service!
 You have an option to contact 10 hosts every week for free and only have to pay if you want to contact more of them.
-Do not be afraid to ask your host whatever you want to know including his home address which is never published in the host’s profile.
+Do not be afraid to ask your host whatever you want to know including his home address which is never published in his profile.

 My First (and the only) Experience was Stressful

 This year in August I have tried two things for the first time – travelling alone and Couchsurfing.
 Finding my host was easy, getting there and realising he is not at home and he is not answering my messages/calls was a bit harder to process.
 At some point, I was sitting on the staircase in front of his apartment and desperately texting everybody on Couchsurfing for another place to stay.
 Nobody replied so soon as fast I started panicking and after some time I gave in.
 I have rented a room and when I told the guy about my Couchsurfing experience he kindly offered me to leave me my first review since he had a user account on the Couchsurfing platform too.